fenago/natural-language-processing-workshop/lab_guides/Lab_5.md

 =======

-In this chapter, we discussed topic modeling in detail.
+In this lab, we discussed topic modeling in detail.
 Without delving into advanced statistics, we reviewed various topic-modeling algorithms (such as LSA, LDA, and HDP) and how they can be used for topic modeling on a given dataset.
 We explored the challenges involved in topic